jnozzi/cocoadev.com/markdown/CompilingAppleScriptWithCocoa.md

 I doubt the original poster's method.
 Quoting from the Xcode 1.1 release notes,

-"Currently Java and General/AppleScript files are not supported in native targets, and therefore targets containing these languages should not be upgraded to native.
+"Currently Java and AppleScript files are not supported in native targets, and therefore targets containing these languages should not be upgraded to native.
 The target upgrading sheet has been updated to point this out."

 That is, applescript build phase doesn't work right now in a native project.

 ----

-I don't really know what the previous quote from General/XCode means, but it definitely works.
+I don't really know what the previous quote from XCode means, but it definitely works.
 It seems though that i didn't need to do the applescript build phase part.

 *The point of the applescript build phase is to compile your applescript.
 The way you're doing it it's being compiled at runtime.*